mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 ## Extract Columns Dialog

 The dialog will list the columns that will be extracted and the table that will be created.
 The user can change the name of the new table.
-The dialog will also list the foreign key that will be created between the new table and the original table.
-The user can change the name of the foreign key.
+The dialog will also list the links that will be created between the new table and the original table.
+The user can change the name of the link column.

 ![image](/assets/design/specs/column-extraction/185140900-ea1514c3-2423-42ad-ab98-a4f87848f463.png)

 ### Impact of the Extract Columns Operation

 Since the split operation will affect the original table, the user should be made aware of the operation's impact.
-The dialog will make the following information clear:
+The dialog should communicate the following:

 - The original table will be updated to remove the extracted columns
 - A new table will be created with the extracted columns
-- A foreign key will be created between the new table and the original table
+- A link will be created between the new table and the original table

 ### Link Column Name Convention